 - ½ cup chopped toasted pecans

-- 1 tbsp ground flax seed plus 2 tbsp (30 ml) hot water, whisked until creamy
+- 1 tablespoon ground flax seed plus 2 tablespoon (30 ml) hot water, whisked until creamy

 - 1 ½ cups all-purpose flour